Foco22/Pizza-backend-project/README.md

 ## Description

 The main objective of this project is to provide services for the Piazza Project, which contains the different APIs and models for the application.
 The main services are:

-   1- Users Services: Contains the services for login, register and authenticate a user.
+1. **Users Services**: Contains the services for login, register and authenticate a user.
-   2- Interactions Services: Contains all the services for creating a post, comments, disliking or liking a post, etc.
+2. **Interactions Services**: Contains all the services for creating a post, comments, disliking or liking a post, etc.

 ## Project Structure